Specific Antibody Deficiency: Controversies in Diagnosis and Management

 Considerations for Severity of Deficiency in Response to Pneumococcal Polysaccharide Challenge

 Although controversies exist regarding the definition of a protective titer, guidelines from a working group report were developed using the best evidence currently available to describe the diagnosis of mild, moderate, severe, and memory phenotypes of deficient response, based on response to PPSV23 (Table 3) (35).
 Patients with a mild phenotype have multiple serotypes to which they did not generate protective titers or were unable to increase titers twofold.
-Patients with a moderate phenotype produce protective titers to more than three serotypes but to <50% of serotypes for those under 6 years of age or <70% of serotypes for those over 6 years of age.
+Patients with a moderate phenotype produce protective titers to three or more serotypes but to <50% of serotypes for those under 6 years of age or <70% of serotypes for those over 6 years of age.
 A severe phenotype is described as producing protective titers against two or fewer serotypes, and those protective titers generated tend to be low.
 Patients with a memory phenotype of deficient responses initially mount an adequate response to vaccination but do not sustain the response beyond 6 months.
 It is important to note that pure polysaccharide vaccines invoke a T-cell-independent response and as such do not generate a long-lived memory B-cell response (although they can boost them if the patient has previously received a conjugate vaccine); the term “memory phenotype” refers to patients who lose an adequate response to PPSV23 more quickly than usual.

 Table 3.
 Summary of deficient response phenotypes to the 23-valent pneumococcal polysaccharide vaccine (PPSV23), with permission from Ref.
 (35)*.